-May opponents to braces state that buttons pop off easily.
+Many opponents to braces state that buttons pop off easily.
 After wearing braces for many years, I have simply not found this to be the case.
-In fact, I think I can only remember one time that 1 button popped off, and that was due poor workmanship.
+In fact, up to this point I think I can only remember one time that 1 button popped off, and that was due poor workmanship.
 I noticed it in time and retrieved the button.
-The braces continued to hold up my pants, and I continued with my day.
+The braces continued to hold up my pants, and I continued on my way.

 If you are concerned about buttons popping off, I recommend wearing inverted V-tab braces.
 One drawback of U-tabs is that if one button pop-off, the strap pulls up as one end of the tab is not anchored anywhere.
 This is not the case in with inverse V-tabs which retain the tension as the tab is anchored to the pants and to the strap junction.
 Mind you, if you pop-off a button on either style, the loss in the connection point will be noticed!

 As you’ve probably noticed, I generally use suspenders to refer to clip-on suspenders, and braces to refer to the button-on variety.